Could the Word “Grief” Be Exhausted?

 Grief is a Verb

-Most of the language around loss in the Bible has a sense of ongoingness, the use of the present participle, a continuous verb tense.
+In scripture, grief has no expiration date; in fact, human pain and loss are often described using the present participle, a continuous verb tense.
 This includes the summa version of Jesus’ grief in the garden: weeping, groaning, sweating, bleeding, pleading, falling, waiting, praying.

 But our word grief is a noun.
 Remember from grade school — a person, place, or thing.
 Nouns tend to have edges and finite shape.
 We often act upon them: we drive a car, we eat our food, we buy a new bag on eBay.
 (I just did that!
 I’ll post a pic.)